 Planting calendar

-In June, San Jose gardeners can focus on warm-season crops and heat-tolerant vegetables in raised beds, containers, and in-ground gardens.
-Plant tomatoes, peppers, and beans now, while starting herbs indoors for transplant later.
-Avoid cool-season crops that struggle in summer heat.
+In June, San Jose gardeners can focus on warm-season crops and heat-tolerant plants in raised beds, containers, and in-ground gardens.
+This is an ideal time to plant tomatoes, peppers, and herbs, while starting some fall crops indoors for later transplanting.
+Avoid planting cool-season vegetables that struggle in the summer heat.

 Plant now (quick list)